scriptoshi/livewire-webauthn/README.md

 }
 ```

-2. Wrap the sensitive action in your component:
+1. In the components blade, Wrap the sensitive action.

 ```blade
 <x-confirms-webauthn wire:then="enableAdminMode">